jvalteren/Seaside-Wiki/Security-Features.md

 ## Cross-Site Request Forgery (CSRF) ##

 Seaside uses a [capability based](https://en.wikipedia.org/wiki/Capability-based_security) security model where only handles to actions are handed to the client.
-These handles are bound to a state snapshot (continuation) which is identified by a random number which acts like a CSRF token.
+These handles are bound to a state snapshot (continuation).
+The state snapshots are identified by a random number which is session specific and acts like a CSRF token.

 Further information:
   * http://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)